SUMMARY OF AASGAA GUARDIANSHIP & ADMINISTRATION RECOMMENDATIONS

 3. Wills prepared, especially when close to a person passing or a diagnosis of an illness that affects judgement or under medication, be scrutinised at the probate level.
 This issue will be explored further by AASGAA as an undue influence (and capacity not in question) is difficult to prove in a court of law and is a growing problem nationwide.
 Last minute documents as a person is palliative must be investigated.

-4. Those born with a disability and unable to prepare legal documents such as EPOAs, or next of kin are to be automatically appointed as guardians.
+4. Those born with a disability and unable to prepare legal documents such as EPOAs, next of kin are to be automatically appointed as guardians.
 Any disputes regarding these matters must be addressed in a court of law at a federal level where court rules and the evidence act of the State/Territory apply.

 5. Powers of attorney and legal documents prepared in vulnerable settings be banned outright and the public trustees nationwide scaled back severely as their commercial business interests conflict with their social justice role.